m-abdelwahab/sleeping-better-at-night-talk-notes/README.md

 Writing tests this way, gives you confidence in your software.
 Because through this testing approach youre answering the question of "Does this code actually work?"

->Learn more about these types of testing methods by visiting [Testing Javascript](https://www.testingjavascript.com)
+You can learn more about these types of testing methods by visiting [Testing Javascript](https://www.testingjavascript.com)

 ### UI Testing